yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 Enter Carl Friedrich Gauss.
 Gauss was a famous German mathematician whose work has made a huge impact on modern mathematics and physics.
 As a child in the 18th century, he was notoriously precocious.
 One story tells of a frustrated school teacher who instructed a misbehaving Carl Gauss to add all the numbers from $1$ to $100$, in order to keep the child occupied for quite some time.
 Unfortunately for the teacher, the young Gauss devised the following shortcut.

-The sum of the numbers, T, can be written in two ways:
+The sum of the numbers, $T$, can be written in two ways:

 $1      +   2    +  3   + \ldots  + 98 +  99   + 100   =  T,$